September 08, 2022

 • Why will you succeed in the program?

-• How will you contribute to the MCIT Online community?
+• How will you contribute to the community?

 • How do you plan to incorporate an average of 15 hours per week per course of studies into your lifestyle?

-• Please describe your career goals and how the MCIT Online curriculum will help to achieve them.
+• Please describe your career goals and how the curriculum will help to achieve them.

-• Given that the program is designed for people without a CS background, if you feel that your resume could be perceived as overqualified, please explain why MCIT Online is right for you.
+• For MCIT Online applicants only: Given that the program is designed for people without a CS background, if you feel that your resume could be perceived as overqualified, please explain why MCIT Online is right for you.

 Reapplicants: